kubernetes/kubernetes/docs/proposals/kubelet-tls-bootstrap.md

 The node is responsible for monitoring its own certificate expiration date.
 When the certificate is close to expiration, the kubelet should begin repeating this flow until it successfully obtains a new certificate.
-If the expiring certificate has not been revoked then it may do so using the same keypair unless the cluster policy (see "Future Work") requires fresh keys.
+If the expiring certificate has not been revoked and the previous certificate request is still approved, then it may do so using the same keypair unless the cluster policy (see "Future Work") requires fresh keys.

 Revocation is for the most part an unhandled problem in Go, requiring each application to produce its own logic around a variety of parsing functions.
 For